cryspen/hax/CONTRIBUTING.md

 We use issues to organise and prioritise work items.

-**Assignee meaning in issues:** The assignee is the person responsible for addressing the issue and is typically the one actively working on it.
+**Assignee meaning in issues:** The assignee is the person responsible for following up on the issue (making sure it eventually gets addressed).
+It is usually (but not necessarily) the one working on it.

 After picking up an issue, create a branch.
 There can be any number of branches and pull requests for one issue.